AI Visibility

 AI Visibility automatically updates its information weekly.

-For insight as to how AI uses your data and other compliance information go to Trust in Amplitude AI.
+For information about how AI uses your data and other compliance details, go to Trust in Amplitude AI.

 AI Visibility reports run one time each week.
-Any changes made to AI Visibility become active when the report reruns.
+Changes to AI Visibility become active when the report reruns.

-Free visibility reports are available to everyone on the Amplitude Try AI Visibility page of the website.
+Everyone can access free visibility reports on the Amplitude Try AI Visibility website page.

-In depth AI Visibility functionality for your specific brand is available by going to your Amplitude home page and then going to Marketing Analytics > AI Visibility.
+For in-depth AI Visibility functionality for your specific brand, open your Amplitude home page and then go to Marketing Analytics > AI Visibility.

 The rest of this article describes the AI Visibility functionality available through the Amplitude tool.

-The Overview tab contains high-level information about how your website is performing through AI-generated search.
-High level information includes:
+The Overview tab summarizes how your website performs in AI-generated search.
+The tab includes:

 You can update the language and region settings for each brand that you're researching.
 Updating the language for a brand affects the generated prompts and responses.
 Changes to the language settings take effect when the report reruns on its normal schedule.

-The Prompts tab contains all the prompts asked of the available AI agents that mentioned your brand or generated its results from your content.
-The page contains metrics as well as the ability to investigate individual prompts.
+The Prompts tab contains all prompts from the available AI agents that mentioned your brand or generated results from your content.
+Use this page to review metrics and investigate individual prompts.

 If you change a prompt, that prompt reruns immediately.
 The rest of the report remains as-is until its regularly scheduled update.

-You can export all of these prompts to a CSV file for further analysis.
-Click Export CSV to download the exported file.
+You can export these prompts to a CSV file for further analysis.
+Click Export CSV to download the file.

-You can filter individual AI models to include all available AIs or only the ones you want.
+Filter individual AI models to include all available AIs or only the models you want.

 You can also filter prompt results to include or exclude competitor brands or your own brand.
 Click either the All Models or All Brands drop-downs to filter AI models or competitor brands.
-If you want to exclude your own brand, select the Exclude <BRAND> checkbox.
+To exclude your own brand, select the Exclude <brand> checkbox.

 The Prompts tab contains the following metrics: